marcantondahmen/automad-airmad/docs/source/usage.rst

 .. attention::

-    In case you want to use multiple Airmad instances on your site, you will have to define unique prefixes for each one in order to avoid conflicts between them.
+    In case you want to use multiple Airmad instances on your **site**, you will have to define **unique prefixes** for each one in order to avoid conflicts between them.

 Options
 -------